sdj0/fire-1099/README.md

 # Access via IRS FIRE System
 A few things need to happen before you can submit an output file to the IRS:

 * You need a *Transmitter Control Code* or "TCC."
 To get one, you unfortunately have to mail or fax [this form](https://www.irs.gov/pub/irs-pdf/f4419.pdf).
+It can take a couple weeks to get a response.
 * You need to have a valid business tax identification code (EIN/TIN).
 This will be linked to your TCC, and is what you'll use for the "transmitter" record in your FIRE submissions.

 # Future Work